Jasmine-LZM/Eye-Tracking-Data-and-Source-Code-for-DF-Recognition/README.md

 # Eye-Tracking-Data-and-Source-Code-for-DF-Recognition-in-Warning-Contexts
 This repository provides eye-tracking data and source code used in our study on Detection Failure (DF) recognition in response to warnings.
+The dataset includes key features such as fixation count, fixation duration, saccade amplitude, pupil diameter, blink frequency, and warning frequency types.
+The source code implements machine learning models for classifying different types of DFs, along with scripts for extracting features from the eye-tracking data.
+This resource is shared to support reproducibility and further exploration of our findings.